wrkzcoin/wrkzcoin/LITENODE.md

 one extra record per distinct amount.
 On mainnet that is the 140,079 by which the `"b"` row exceeds the `"j"` row, which are otherwise 1:1.

+### `KeyOutputInfo.transactionHash` is zeroed below `H`

+`"j"` is by far the largest table, and a third of each record is a `transactionHash` that a lite node can never read.
+Its only consumer is `extractKeyOtputReferences`, reached only from `Core::getTransactionDetails` to say which transaction a ring member came from — an explorer answer, and explorer mode is refused on a lite node.
+Ring verification and decoy serving read `publicKey` and `unlockTime` and nothing else.

+Below `H` the field is therefore written as zeroes.
+That is 32 high-entropy bytes per key output — on a 4.2M-block chain, ~2.3 GiB of a 9.4 GiB database, and the part compression cannot touch.
+Zeroing rather than removing keeps the record layout and the schema version unchanged, so nothing else in the tree needs to know, and 78 million identical zero hashes compress to almost nothing.

+Above `H` the real hash is written as normal: the region a lite node calls full really is full.

+**Consequence:** if a lite node ever did serve `getTransactionDetails` for a transaction whose ring members predate `H`, it would report a null hash for those members rather than fail.
+It cannot today — explorer mode and lite mode are mutually exclusive — but any future work that relaxes that has to deal with this first.

 The running transaction counter is still updated for skipped transactions, so `getBlockchainTransactionCount()` and `tx_count` in `/info` stay chain-wide totals.